-The development would be of relatively low density with a green spaces throughout.
+The development would be of relatively low density with a number of open green spaces throughout.
 The design of the dwellings would be contemporary.
 The surrounding housing is a mixture of styles and in this context the proposed design of the development is acceptable.